 Genetic counseling is recommended to discuss the potential clinical and/or reproductive implications of these results, as well as recommendations for testing family members.
 There is a 50% chance (1 in 2) of a first-degree relative having this variant.
-To access Integrated Genetics' Genetic Counselors please visit www.integratedgenetics.com/genetic-counseling or call (855) GC-CALLS (855-422-2557).
-To discuss targeted analysis for other family members with a LabCorp Genetic Coordinator please call 800-345-4363.
+To access Labcorp Genetic Counselors please visit https://womenshealth.labcorp.com/genetic-counseling or call (855) GC-CALLS (855-422-2557).
+To discuss targeted analysis for other family members with a Labcorp Genetic Coordinator please call 800-345-4363.